 It is no secret that one of an athlete’s greatest fears is getting injured.
 Coming from a division one athlete who has had her fair share of injuries (broken fingers and toes, torn ligaments and rotator cuffs, tendonitis, concussions, broken ankles, pulled muscles, etc.), being injured is one of the hardest mental battles you will face as an athlete – yes, the majority of the battle is mental.
 It is of the utmost importance that you recognize you are not alone and that athletes have, are, and will be injured and will continue to recover both mentally and physically for the rest of time.

 Before we discuss methods of coping with an injury, let’s do a brief overview of how injuries can affect athletes.
 Acceptance is the first step on the road to recovery – a road you might be on if you are reading this article.
 Research done at the University of Rhode Island (URI) studied the effects of injuries on its division one athletes.
 According to the study, “getting injured is a traumatic experience for athletes; what they have devoted so much time and energy to, can be suddenly, or without warning, be taken away”– all athletes know this, of course, but receiving validation is crucial.
 After years of physical mastery, athletics become part of our personal identity, so when we become injured it can sometimes feel as though our identity has been stripped away.
 Questions such as “am I still an athlete if I can no longer practice or compete?
-If I am no longer an athlete, who am I?” often plague those of us who are injured.
-The loss of “sense or purpose and self-identity [makes those of us who are injured susceptible] to a grief cycle similar to that experienced by the terminally ill”.
+Who am I, if not an athlete” often plague those of us who are injured.
+The loss of “sense or purpose and self-identity [makes those of us who are injured susceptible] to a grief cycle similar to that experienced by the terminally ill."
 The psychological distress we will feel as injured athletes can be a detriment to our progress as we attempt to recover and return to full fitness.
-It can “sensitize [us] to pain and alter the risk, response, and recovery period”.
+It can “sensitize [us] to pain and alter the risk, response, and recovery period."
 This is why it is equally as important to recover mentally as well as physically.

 In regards to things you, individually, can do as the injured athlete to actively aid your recovery, here are the best things to try: